 - Is expected to be a trustee or executor

-You want to have these conversations because you should have the confidence that the other person is receptive to your wishes.
+These conversations are important, as they ensure the other person is receptive to your wishes.

-For example, you might want to gift your home to your children, because they grew up in it, and you think that they might want it.
-After a conversation, you might find that one or more of them have no interest in the home because it doesn’t fit in their life plans, and they’d rather have a monetary equivalent.
-You can make an adjustment to your will that outlines how that would look so that your children do not have to spend a lot of time figuring out how to value your house and determining a buy-out.
+For example, you may want to leave your home to your children because they grew up in it.
+However, after a conversation with them, you might learn that they have no interest in the home because it does not fit in their life plans, and they would rather have a monetary equivalent.
+You can make an adjustment to your will that outlines how that would look so that your children do not have to figure out how to value your house and determine a buy-out.

 - Estate attorney.
-Obviously, your estate attorney is going to be a focal point of your estate planning efforts.
-You should look for a person or firm that specializes in estate planning, not a general attorney who ‘does wills, POAs and trusts.’
-You’re going to have questions, and you want to be able to discuss them with someone who can go over them in depth, particularly if you have reason to believe that you need additional planning considerations, like establishing a trust.
+Your estate attorney will be a focal point of your estate planning.
+Look for a person or firm that specializes in estate planning, not a general attorney.
+You will have questions, and you want to be able to discuss them with someone who can go over them in-depth, particularly if you have reason to believe that you need additional planning considerations, like establishing a trust.

 - Financial planner.
-Estate attorneys will get you so far…they can put together all of your legal documents.
-However, a lot of your estate planning will fall in the category of financial planning, which estate attorneys usually will not touch.
-Instead, they’ll usually refer you to one of a number of financial planners, who can sit down with you and discuss the financial aspects of your plan, which includes everything from insurance planning to what happens to your retirement assets.
-When I attend my monthly Tampa Bay Estate Planning Council meetings, I’m surprised at how many financial planners attend…there are probably as many CFPs® as there are attorneys.
+Estate attorneys will only get you so far.
+They can put together all your legal documents, but a lot of your estate planning will fall in the category of financial planning, which estate attorneys usually will not touch.
+Instead, they will usually refer you to several financial planners, who can sit down with you and discuss the financial aspects of your plan, including everything from insurance planning to what happens to your retirement assets.

-This is just a starting point for determining your estate planning needs, and is not intended to cover all of the ins and outs of a particular situation.
-To specifically address your personal situation, you need to talk this over with your family, designated representatives, estate attorney and financial planner.
-You could argue that this article should be written for everyone, not just for people who are transitioning.
-While that’s true, transition is usually the time when people are looking to take action for their ‘post-military’ life.
-When it comes to estate planning, you should take the right actions, and I hope this article helps you do just that.
+This is just a starting point for determining your estate-planning needs.
+It is not intended to cover all the ins and outs of a particular situation.
+To specifically address your situation, you need to talk this over with your family, designated representatives, estate attorney and financial planner.
+Transitioning is the time when people are looking to take action for their post-military life.
+When it comes to estate planning. make sure you take the right actions.